How does flooding affect urban trees?

-As we enter into the New Year, and reflect on 2015, we can’t help but remember the record breaking rains that often led to flood conditions in the area.
+As we enter into the new year, and reflect on 2015, we can’t help but remember the record breaking rains that often led to flood conditions in the area.
 And while we definitely need the extra rain after years and years of drought, too much water too fast can cause just as many problems for our trees.
 Damaged root systems and nutrient deficiencies are just a couple of the common conditions we’re diagnosing in trees all across Dallas and Fort Worth.

 Heavy rains that fall within a short period of time are often too much for our heavy clay soils to handle.
-Because the heavy soil drains slowly, excess water from the heavy rains sits in the soil for too long.
+Because the heavy soil drains slowly, excess water from the torrential rains sits in the soil for too long.
 When such large volumes of water finally drain away, they take with them valuable nutrients.

 Suffocated roots.
 When roots around trees are water-logged for too long, they they are starved for oxygen.
 Essentially, they drown.
-When root systems become damaged the overall health and structural integrity of your tree can be compromised.
+When root systems become damaged, the overall health and structural integrity of your tree can be compromised.
 Water-logged soils can also lead to fungal disease issues and decay.

 Nutrient deficiency.
 As large volumes of water move through the soil,valuable water-soluble nutrients such as nitrogen are leached from soil.
 As a result, your trees can begin to suffer from nutrient deficiencies.
 When trees are nutrient deficient they are more susceptible to pests and diseases.